ExitValue.ai

 Can ChatGPT value my business?

 Directionally, yes.
-Accurately for your specific buyer pool, no. ChatGPT averages historical training data without distinguishing PE platform vs strategic vs individual buyers (1.5x-2x spread) and uses wrong methodology for industries like dental (collections-based, not EBITDA).
+For your specific buyer pool, no. ChatGPT averages historical training data without distinguishing PE platform vs strategic vs individual buyers, and defaults to a generic earnings basis for industries that actually trade on other bases (dental on collections, insurance on commissions, SaaS on a revenue basis).

 Where does ChatGPT's valuation data come from?